 We may need to know: How can we monitor and maintain our own well-being and performance and help other people to maintain theirs?
-How can we respond to this?
+How can we respond to this in advanced conditions?
+Are we working as a team to follow the agreed strategies and plans for the day?
 Are we, and the people we are paddling with, coping with the conditions and expected future conditions?
 Are we attending to our needs and the needs of others we are paddling with?
-Are the methods of communication we set up working effectively?
+Are the methods of communication we set up working effectively in the advanced conditions?
+If not, how can we change them?